-One significant downside of Keeper is that it does not allow for the direct import of password files from competing password managers.
-You'll have to export everything to a .csv file and then import that file to Keeper.
+One significant downside of Keeper was that it did not allow for the direct import of password files from competing password managers, but that feature has recently been added and we'll be trying it out in our next review of Keeper.

 With Keeper Unlimited, you can also (and we recommend that you do) opt in for enhanced security with Keeper DNA, the app's two-factor authentication (2FA) software.
 DNA gives you a choice of three second factors: a code texted to your phone, a QR code that the Google Authenticator smartphone app can scan, or a prompt sent to your Apple Watch or Android Wear watch.